What Is An Ecommerce Website?

 Main Features of Ecommerce Websites

 As you start to learn about ecommerce, you don’t want to get bogged down with too many details on buying and selling.
 That’s why we created a comprehensive website checklist.
-However, once you’re more familiar with ecommerce and are ready to set up your online store, there are a few features your ecommerce website should include for ecommerce functionality.
+However, once you’re more familiar with ecommerce and are ready to set up your online store, there are a few features your website should include for ecommerce functionality.
 Tailor your ecommerce website to include:

 When people shop online, they want to quickly and easily find whatever they are looking for.
 If they can’t, they’re not likely to stick around long – and if they don’t do that, you definitely won’t get them to make an online purchase.
 Ecommerce sites that focus on the user experience (UX) are more successful than those that do not.
 What should your ecommerce website design include?